 Duration

-Through a combination of rainwater resource management, agroforestry patch reintroduction work and community capacity building, we are able to stop this vicious cycle.
-The establishment of agroforestry plots quickly corrects the situation by providing various ecosystem services that improve household nutrition (re-fertilisation of land, provision of wood and fodder for energy or livestock, vegetation cover and vegetable production).
-These agroforestry patches also enhance the capture of rainwater during winter periods, avoiding runoff and loss of arable soil.
+Through a combination of rainwater resource management, the reintroduction of agroforestry patches and community capacity-building, we have been able to put an end to this vicious circle.
+The introduction of agroforestry plots rapidly rectifies the situation by providing a range of ecosystem services that improve household nutrition (re-fertilisation of the land, supply of wood and fodder for energy or livestock, plant cover and market garden production).
+These agroforestry patches also help to capture rainwater during the winter months, preventing run-off and the loss of arable soil.

-This ecosystem approach to the problems of Sahelian farmers promotes a multi-faceted rebalancing of production conditions and is accompanied by a rapid and sustainable improvement in the nutrition and living conditions of all beneficiary communities.
+This ecosystem-based approach to the problems faced by Sahelian farmers promotes a multi-faceted rebalancing of production conditions, and is accompanied by a rapid and sustainable improvement in nutrition and living conditions for all the beneficiary communities.

 Account: 17-198970-3